nicolezhi/cse15-lab-reports/lab-report-5.md

 # **Lab Report 5, Week 9**
 ***
-## Edstem Conversation About Debugging
+## Part 1: Edstem Conversation About Debugging

 **Below is the code for the ListExamples.java file before the bug is fixed.**
 ```